wp-plugins/speed-contact-bar/README.txt

 5. Configure the plugin with the options page at "Settings" =&gt; "Speed Contact Bar".

 == Other Notes ==
-= Using hooks =
-Repeatedly users ask for special things to be included in the contact bar.
+= Add and re-order list entries by using hooks = Repeatedly users ask for special things to be included in the contact bar.
 Of course, if you know how to code with PHP, HTML and CSS you can change the plugin's code and insert whatever you want.

 But changing the plugin's code is not a good idea.
 Every upgrade of the plugin will delete your inserted code.

-But there is a solution: hooks in WordPress.
+Luckily there is a solution: hooks offered by this plugin.
 You can change the content and design of the contact bar with your own functions.
-And you can be sure that they will not be overwritten by future plugin's upgrade when you place your function in the `functions.php`of your theme or in a self-written plugin.
+And you can be sure that they will not be overwritten by future plugin's upgrade when you place your function in the `functions.php` of your theme or in a self-written plugin.

 Use the hooks:

-1. `speed_contact_bar_data` for alterting the personal contact informations list
+1. `speed_contact_bar_data` for altering the personal contact informations list
-2. `speed_contact_bar_icons` for alterting the social media icons list
+2. `speed_contact_bar_icons` for altering the social media icons list
-3. `speed_contact_bar_style` for alterting the style of the contact bar
+3. `speed_contact_bar_style` for altering the style of the contact bar

 You can place the code in your `functions.php` of your theme or in your own plugin.
 Lets look at the following examples.

-= Add an item to the personal contact informations list = The example adds a list item with the content 'Hello World' as the first item and returns the extended list.
+= Add an item to the personal contact informations list = The following function does two things:

+1. it adds a list item with the content 'Hello World' as the first item
+2. and it changes the order of the list items.

+At the end the function returns the changed list.

 `// describe what the function should do
 // passed parameter: n array of personal contact data as list items